Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 Speaking of B2B sales prospecting strategies, Brian Thompson, the Head of Sales at Molten Cloud, says, “One creative method I have used to sell is leveraging video recording plugins for Google chrome to create short, customized videos for my clients.

-It works great in enterprise sales as often you will speak with non-decision-making stakeholders within a company as you scout out the ones who will make the final decision.”
+It works great in enterprise sales where you often speak with non-decision-making stakeholders within a company while scouting out the ones who will make the final decision.”

 Video prospecting in B2B doesn’t just drive results for Thompson, though.
 Reps who use video as part of their B2B prospecting strategy and sales email see a 16% and 26% increase in their open rates and replies, respectively.
 Emails with videos also see 4x the click-through rate than emails without video.